saccharome/CBC/README.md

 * 1.1.5.
 Barcode-trimmed sequences are outputted in plus-strand based on the reverse primer alignment.

 * 1.1.6.
 Demultiplexed sequences header are modified to include the label of demultiplexing.
-Headers receive “;barcodelabel=” following by label.
+Headers receive __;barcodelabel=__ following by label.
 That lack at least one of the three barcodes are considered undemultiplexed.

 * 1.1.7.
 Parameters must be inputted in the following order: